 specialized s-works epic

-A Specialized S-Works Epic frame was my life-time decision I did when I escaped hardtail concept to a full-suspension race mountain bike.
-Nowadays, looking backward, it was very good decision, although it was one of the first Epic frame concepts (year 2004) with a proprietary FOX Brain suspension technology.
+A Specialized S-Works Epic frame was my life-time decision I did when I escaped a hardtail concept to a full-suspension race mountain bike.
+Nowadays, looking backward, it was a very good decision, although it was one of the first Epic frame concepts (the year 2004) with a proprietary FOX Brain suspension technology.